Etihad buys India's Jet's London slots as deal talks continue

 Jet shares have fallen more than 27 percent since then through Tuesday.

-Etihad will have to find a way around Jet's complicated shareholding structure before a deal can be finalised.
+Etihad will have to find a way around Jet's complicated shareholding structure before a deal can be finalized.

 Tail Winds Ltd, the Isle of Man-based investment vehicle of Jet founder Naresh Goyal, currently holds 79.99 percent of Jet Airways.